braintree/runbook/README.md

 ### Adding New Statements

 In order to add a new statement to your DSL, create a class under `Runbook::Statements` that inherits from `Runbook::Statement`.
 This statement will be initialized with all arguments passed to the corresponding keyword in the DSL.
-Remember to also add a corresponding method to runs and views so your new statement can be interpretted in each context.
+Remember to also add a corresponding method to runs and views so your new statement can be interpreted in each context.

 ```ruby
 module Runbook::Statements